eng-dibo/dibo/CONTRIBUTING.md

 each scope has it's own lint script, and the root workspace has a general lint script that affects all scopes inside it.

+it is recommended to set up your IDE to format the changed file on each file save,

+we provide a project-level settings for VScode that enables this feature for you.

 if the source code is not properly formatted, or the CI couldn't auto fix all issues, it will fail and the PR cannot be merged.